Local moving companies in Austin

 Other considerations when moving to Kentucky from Austin

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Kentucky.
+- Change of address: Submit your USPS change of address form at least a week before your move.
+You can select your official move date to ensure your mail gets forwarded to Kentucky without a hitch.
 Get started here.

-- Moving insurance: Every state has their own requirements when it comes to insurance.
+- Moving insurance: Insurance requirements vary from state to state.
 Choose Released Value Protection for free, basic coverage from movers at 60 cents per pound.
 For comprehensive protection matching your items' full value, consult your moving company for alternative options or consider a third-party insurance provider.

 Things to do in Kentucky